h-milz/wireless-gk/README.md

 In the past.
 I had various PCBs made and (pre-)assembled by [JLCPCB.com](https://jlcpcb.com/).
 They provide good quality at a decent price, and together with their partner [LCSC.com](https://www.lcsc.com/) they have some 100,000 common parts in stock.
 (No I am not affiliated, just a satisfied customer.)

-The sender will have to be connected to the guitar's GK pickup by a short GK cable, and the receiver to the synth.
-The shortest pre-manufactured GK cables I've seen so far (on eBay) were 2 m but maybe I'll find even shorter ones.
-On the other hand, soldering 1 m stubs should not be a major hassle albeit somewhat fiddly.
-But I did that 20 years ago by cutting 5m cables and soldering a second 13-pin male connector at each half and I'm still alive.
-On the other hand, no one keeps us from using a different, better connector on the wireless devices (e.g. a DB-15 connector).

 ## Sequence of Events